Uniforms and insignia of the Red Army (1917–1922): Tunics and greatcoats

+British tank captured by troops of the 51st Rifle Division near Kakhovka (1920): Though most wear old imperial stock, four men (two right most on the ground, right most on the tank, and the man in the budenovka with the large star) wear the 1919 issue kaftan.
+Note the red collar tabs and piping, the red chest tabs, and the dark khaki collar and cuffs.

 The new khaki tunic, introduced from 8 April 1919, was very similar to the Tsarist gymnastiorka but with a few notable additions and changes.
 The two buttons that went down the chest were now concealed under a cloth strip and it forwent buttons for two sets of hooks to fasten the collar; two buttons fastened the gathered cuffs and flapless internal waist pockets were added; three horizontal mirrored spearhead shaped tabs called razgovory were worn across the chest button flap (22 cm x 4.5 cm), as well as a smaller one across the neck (8 cm x 2.5 cm), all in branch colour.
 In the field khaki razgovory would sometimes replace the coloured ones.
 Some commanders would have their old gymnastiorkas tailored so that they would better resemble the new shirt.

 The kaftan (Note: Note the difference between this military coat and civilian kaftans.) was the new greatcoat for the army that, much like the new gymnastiorka, had only changed in few ways from its predecessor.
 The colour was now khaki with a darker shade for the collar, pocket flaps and cuffs; two vertical internal pockets were at the waist and two at the breast with the former having flaps and the latter none; the kaftan's dark khaki cuffs would curve upward at the back; instead of a half belt at the rear, the kaftan had smaller half-belts on both left and right sides; the diamond-shaped collar tabs were in branch colour as well as the three small razgovory chest tabs that went down the right side fastening the coat opening, which was also off centre, along with four sets of hooks; branch colour piping would sometimes be worn on the collar and cuffs.
 Just as with the new tunic, in the field khaki razgovory were meant to be worn.

 The razgovory were in all likelihood meant to evoke the chest tabs worn by the Streltsy who had themselves revolted against the Autocracy in 1698.
 The meaning behind this nickname isn't definitively known as it can be understood as meaning 'a conversation', 'a mess', or 'to mess around'.
 The first interpretation could be linked to how Red commanders and commissars were, supposedly, the first to receive the new coats and so their men saw the garb as synonymous with their 'big talking' superiors, whilst the latter could simply refer to the fiddly nature of fastening the tab's buttons.